 Months of entry

-This programme is designed to equip you with tools and techniques for investigating important economic issues.
-It provides a grounding in mathematical and econometric techniques, and goes on to discuss the foundations of microeconomics and macroeconomics and their application to new economic problems.
+Providing a basis for a variety of careers in business, government and academia, this course is designed to equip you with tools and techniques for investigating important economic issues.
+It provides a grounding in mathematical and econometric techniques:

-You will learn to express original ideas in academic papers and to test them with the use of econometrics.
-The study of econometrics covers linear and dynamic linear regression models, a wide variety of hypothesis tests and techniques for estimating systems of equations.
-Techniques are illustrated with economic examples, such as models with rational expectations, as well as consumption, production and money demand functions.
+This course is demanding and challenging.
+We expect you to be competent in intermediate microeconomics and macroeconomics, multivariable calculus, linear algebra and statistics and to understand the basic concepts in economics, so we can focus on developing your ability to do original applied work using advanced methods.
+You will learn to express original ideas in academic papers and to test them with the use of econometrics (covering linear and dynamic linear regression models, a wide variety of hypothesis tests and techniques for estimating systems of equations).
+Techniques will be illustrated with economic examples, such as models with rational expectations, as well as consumption, production and money demand functions.

 Information for international students